 Ackerman & Co.’s current developments are leasing fast

 Ackerman & Co. is among the developers of industrial space that heightened investment in new development in response to surging demand, and the firm anticipates continued steady demand for distribution space.

 The firm’s current industrial projects include three distribution facilities at Braselton Crossroads in Atlanta’s I-85 North corridor totaling 460,000 SF, and a 168,000 SF distribution facility at Rockdale Technology Center in Atlanta’s I-20 East corridor.

 Ackerman has also expanded into Texas, where it is developing Doerr Lane Logistics Center, a 307,000 SF Class A distribution center located in the fast-growing market between San Antonio and Austin.

 “We have leased 260,000 SF before completion of the buildings at Braselton.
 Activity is very strong,” said Brett Buckner, Senior Vice President of Ackerman & Co.’s Industrial Services Group.

 He and Chris Miller, Vice President of Industrial Leasing at Ackerman, have succeeded in pre-leasing all of 160,000 SF Building 200 at Braselton Crossroads and have pre-leased two spaces totaling 100,000 SF in 150,000 SF Building 300.
-Construction is nearing completion on both buildings, and 150,000 SF Building 100 is under construction.

 At Doerr Lane, Ackerman is in the process of negotiating leases that could soon fill up the 307,000 SF facility.